-- b.
+- a.
+Although candidates have until July 1 to declare their intention to seek promotion, it is preferable that they do so in April/May, so that letters of evaluation can be solicited as early as possible from qualified reviewers.
+This will allow nomination packets to move through unit review in a timely fashion. - b.
 Candidates for promotion should be asked to provide a list of seven potential reviewers, and at least one-half of the review letters must come from this list. - c.
 All candidates must complete the waiver election in the online promotion and tenure system (OPT) prior to solicitation of review letters. - d.
 For candidates whose FTE appointment is split between two units, the person responsible for writing the chair's letter should seek advice from faculty in both units in assembling a list of potential departmental or unit reviewers. - e.
 Chairs must solicit five or six review letters, including, ideally, three from the candidate's list and three from the unit list.
 However, all letters received must be included in the dossier.
 If more than six letters are received, the chair's letter should explain the circumstances that led to this circumstance. - f.
 Note that candidates do not control the priority for requests to be made from their lists.
 The final selection of reviewers is made by the chair/director. - g.
 Letters of evaluation should normally be solicited from reviewers whose academic rank is higher than that being sought by the candidate. - h.
 For candidates in non-tenure-accruing positions whose assignments have been solely in teaching and service, or whose promotion decision will be based almost solely on their performance in teaching and service, review letters may be from either internal or external sources.
 However, in the case of research scientists or other faculty with significant research assignments, some or all of the letters should be external. - i.
 Where internal reviewers are allowed, they may be from within the applicant's academic unit; however, both chairs and candidates should strive to include reviewers external to the unit, either from sister units in the college or university, or from outside the university.
 This will strengthen promotion cases by minimizing the perception of conflict of interest. - j.
 University guidelines (section IV.6) on conflict of interest specify that individuals who have or have had a personal or mentoring relationship with the candidate should not be chosen as reviewers.
 The guiding principle is whether the proposed reviewer stands to benefit from the success of the candidate, either professionally or personally.
 If a reviewer is chosen who has a potential or apparent conflict of interest, the circumstances should be explained by the chair in the reviewer's bio-sketch. - k.
 If a candidate has at least three (3) years of employment as of the date on which new promotion criteria are adopted, including the discipline-specific departmental clarifications of those criteria, the candidate must be evaluated under the criteria as they existed prior to modification, unless the candidate notifies the university otherwise prior to commencement of the promotion process.
 The date of adoption of the modification is the date on which the university President or designee (the Dean) approves the changes.